Who are our refugee communities?

 Summaries by States

-The Victorian Government has also produced a report from the 2016 census data on the key cultural and language diversity indicators for Victoria’s population.
-It includes country of birth (birthplace), language spoken at home and religion by Local Government Areas (LGA).
-The Report also includes profiles for the Victorian Multicultural Commission’s 8 Regional Advisory Council (RAC) regions.
+The Victorian Government has produced a report from the 2016 census data on the key cultural and language diversity indicators for Victoria’s population.
+It includes country of birth (birthplace), ancestry, language spoken at home and religion by Local Government Areas (LGA).

 The Queensland Government has produced snapshot figures in a flyer for Queensland.